-The following standards for Grade 11 offer a focus for instruction each year to help ensure that students gain adequate mastery of a range of skills and applications.
+The following standards offer a focus for instruction and help ensure that students gain adequate mastery of a range of skills and applications, as well as exposure to a range of texts and tasks throughout the year.
+Rigor is also infused through the requirement that students read increasingly complex texts through the grades.

 Each year in their writing, students should demonstrate increasing sophistication in all aspects of language use, from vocabulary and syntax to the development and organization of ideas, and they should address increasingly demanding content and sources.
-Students advancing through the grades are expected to meet each year's grade-specific standards and retain or further develop skills and understandings mastered in preceding grades.